AnandHalwan/InertiaApp/README.md

 Welcome to Inertia.
 This is a Fitness app that teaches you the best ways to make progress in the gym and provides you a workout split and meal-plan based on what your goals are.

+## Home Page

+The home page is where you will see the workout split that was created for you.
+When setting up your account, the client filters different workout splits based on your goals (strength, hypertrophy, etc), your experience level, and how many days a week you stated you would be free to workout.

 ![img (1)](https://github.com/AnandHalwan/InertiaApp/assets/105897628/5fb22318-8aa9-4a16-af96-699559b982d7)